What Is The Difference Between High and Low Risk Foods?

 - Storing raw and cooked foods separately Minimises any further likelihood of cross-contamination.

 - Using separate chopping boards for raw foods and ready-to-eat foods: Raw foods contain harmful bacteria, which can spread easily onto foods that don’t undergo another cooking process to destroy the bacteria.
-To read more, take a look at our article, ‘ Chopping Board Colours: Your Complete Guide’.
+To read more, look at our article, ‘ Chopping Board Colours: Your Complete Guide’.

 - Reliable supplier: For those wanting to haul their produce cross-country, consider using refrigerated and insulated vehicles, which is a good idea.
 Be sure to check whether your suppliers use these methods.
 Use of labelling is also another great way to manage your products properly (including use by date, allergens and date it was opened)